 Note – The result may be different when the parent decides to stop working after marriage to a new spouse with significant income in order to stay at home with the children.

-The best interest being considered in imputation of earning capacity are those of the children for whom support is being ordered, not the interests of children from a parent’s subsequent marriage or relationship.
+The best interest being considered in the imputation of income based on earning capacity are those of the children for whom support is being ordered, not the interests of children from a parent’s subsequent marriage or relationship.